York - 01904 716000

 19 January 2021 Family Matters

 The Covid-19 pandemic made 2020 a difficult year for most people, but with Brexit predicted to hit the agricultural sector especially hard, farming families may be under considerable strain as we enter 2021.
 Couple these factors with the enormous stress Christmas can place on a relationship and it does not take a crystal ball to see a swathe of separations and divorce petitions emerging from farming families in the new year.
 Deciding what to do about dividing property, sorting financial affairs and making arrangements for children during separation is always stressful, but it can be particularly complicated where agricultural assets are concerned.
-Robert Bellhouse, specialist family law solicitor at Ware & Kay Solicitors in York & Wetherby explains the key things you need to know about farming divorce.
-Division of assets for farming families When a couple…
+Our family law team specialist at Ware & Kay Solicitors in York & Wetherby explains the key things you need to know about farming divorce.
+Division of assets for farming families When a couple divorces…

 13 January 2021 Family Matters